bryntum/pdf-export-server/docs/building.md

             - server.key
         - chromium
             - {os}-{version}
-        - hummus
-            - binding

 In the `cert` folder you can place your security certificates when running the server as https.

-The hummus binary is defaultly shipped and build for Linux/Windows and Mac.
-When the binary does not fit the requirements of the specific operating system, then copy the binary from the `node_modules` folder as described above.

 ## Known problems